Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Soldering a Circuit Board.rst

 Code
 ================================================================

 This now will be the third time we have made the Flowing Water Light.
 In this project, we will solder a completely new circuit for Flowing Water Light.
 Additionally, the program is also different from the previous ones we have used.
-When this light flows, it will have a long “tail”.
+When this light flows, it will have a long "tail".

 C Code LightWater03
 ----------------------------------------------------------------